SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/03-IntelliJ-IDEA.md

 Let us begin by installing **IntelliJ IDEA** (Community, version 2019.2.1, latest as of August 2019).

-Installing later versions of IntelliJ IDEA (like IntelliJ IDEA 2020 and IntelliJ IDEA 2021) should be very similar.
+Installing newer versions of IntelliJ IDEA (like IntelliJ IDEA 2020 and IntelliJ IDEA 2021) should be very similar.

 The **Community** version of IntelliJ IDEA is distributed freely by Jetbrains and can be downloaded [here](https://www.jetbrains.com/idea/download/).